SquidKamer/DaggerfallBestiaryProject/README.md

 --------------------------------------
 Graphics of enemies unused in game, but exist in the files.

-Horse Riders (DONE) - Need to rerange one more set to be complete I think.
+Horse Riders (DONE) - All sets are in, and are ready to go.

 King Lysandus (X) - (His Attack and idle animation needs to be reversed)